starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "No, no. I wouldn't have time tonight."

-"Special lady?"
+"Special lady?" the bartender winked.

 "You could call her that.
 But no, no, I ought to tell you of the Bank of Secrets before she comes."

-"After a circle around the bar?"
+"After a circle around the bar?" the bartender asked.

 "Certainly, wouldn't have you neglecting your duties.
 Fill my glass while you're at it."
 Jonas sit back and watched the bartender mechanically fill out orders as they came.
 He had no doubt been behind this bar some years, and Jonas wondered how many more years he had.

 "The modern bank, of course, is built upon a solid principle.
 It has money that it can spend right away.
 Give you money, exactly when you need it most, and then, with interest, wait for you to pay it back in small chunks whose total is more than the lent sum.
 A Bank of Secrets would operate in much the same way.
 A devastating secret is a big one you want hidden right away.
 Something you would be willing to trade for many little secrets over a long time.
-Secrets that don't impact your standing that much."
+Secrets that don't impact your standing that much.

-"But when a hundred, a thousand, a million tell their little secrets collectively over time the total comes to be worth more than those little secrets on their own, if you could compile them in such a way as to be useful--to intelligence agencies, the press, marketers, you know.
+"But when a hundred, a thousand, a million..."
+Jonas paused for effect "tell their little secrets collectively over time the total comes to be worth more than those little secrets on their own, if you could compile them in such a way as to be useful--to intelligence agencies, the press, marketers, you know.
 That was my division."

-"And that compilation of secrets was worth something to an aspiring Romeo?"
+"And that compilation of secrets was worth something to an aspiring Romeo?" the bartender suggested.

 "Of course, I never used the secrets of my clients directly.
 I took some pride in my work you know.
 But I found a certain set of secrets predictably led to an estranged wife that was not a client, see.
 The contracts were for keeping the clients' secrets.
 Their other assets were for other banks.
 You must understand we sold secrets to those who could also read between lines, always for an ulterior motive, never for the secret itself.
 I did what our customers did, for my own goals.

 "And what goals they were.
 Beautiful women, beautiful.
 And they project on you such a powerful image, that you are everything their husband is not, that the secrets of their hearts are yours, that they and the night belong to you alone... but I suppose I offer too much nostalgia.
 Those affairs were my compensation for such a long houred and tedious job.
-For when the secret for the hundredth time is greed well, it was a data entry job, basically."
+For when the secret for the hundredth time is greed--well, it was a data entry job, basically."

 "Tending bar isn't really a sexy job either," the bartender replied.